Wellify/Wellify/README.md

 This project was created as part of the Northcoders Software Development bootcamp.
 All of the tutors were incredibly helpful in the learning journey and their feedback whilst building this project was invaluable.

-A special thanks to the team at MorphCast who kindly granted us an educational licesne to their fantastic API.
+A special thanks to the team at MorphCast who kindly granted us an educational license to their fantastic API.

 ## Support